-We were back to subsidizing with expensive hay and feed.
+We were back to subsidizing with expensive hay and feed and you might even need $5000 lending for pay debt & bills.
 And, with only four calves in a good year, the financial gain wasn’t anywhere near enough to justify the cost.
 We currently have one cow that provides us with a calf a year for our freezer.

 The bull, while very fat and happy was the worst of the lot.
 Once he serviced the cows, his work was done for at least a year.
 Economics dictated that it wasn’t cost effective to keep him around.
 We sold him and made arrangements with neighbors (with more cattle and land than we had) to use their bulls when we needed.

 - Small pastures can easily be cleared out by just a few cows, and you will have to supplement with expensive amounts of feed and hay.
 If you plan on raising cattle, count on spending extra funds on additional feed and hay.